 Shades of red flowers are strongly associated with romantic love.
 They can also convey respect and courage.

 Pink flowers convey gentle love, femininity, happiness, and affection.

 Orange Allium Flower Meaning

-This vibrant color represents equally vibrant feelings like passion and excitement.
+This vibrant orange color represents equally vibrant feelings like passion and excitement.